AldiRenaldi19/ProjectMobile/README.md

 ---

 ### Introduction
 Mind Notes is an application that is made to make it easier for users to take daily notes in all activities.
-This is an application made for the first time by Aldi Renaldi students with NIM (312310812) as a midterm exam project until the final semester exam by Mr. Donny Maulana, S.Kom., M.M.S.I., at Pelita Bangsa University
+This is an application made for the first time by Aldi Renaldi students with NIM (312310812) as a midterm exam project until the final semester exam by Mr. Donny Maulana, S.Kom., M.M.S.I., at Pelita Bangsa University.

 ### Main Story
 As an effort to do the assignment, the following is the progress story of the application that will be created.
 The application process is in the stage of creating layouts and splash screens.